HOME MEDICINE CABINET

 That is why family sharing matters.
 A good digital home medicine cabinet lets you share the list with a partner, grandparents or a caregiver.
 Everyone sees the same view, without forwarded photos and without separate notes.

 In families with children, this is not an extra feature.
-It is part of the order.
+It is part of keeping things in order.
 When syrups, drops and tablets share one place, you want to know at a glance what belongs to the children’s section and what does not.

-In mojApteczka the pediatric classification keeps the cabinet organised from a family perspective.
-It helps separate products by a child’s age and body weight, so the home supply stays clear instead of blending categories.
+In mojApteczka, paediatric classification keeps the cabinet organised from a family perspective.
+It helps separate products by a child’s age and body weight, so the home supply stays clear instead of mixing categories.

 Official medicine data from RPL

-Here you see the edge of a tool built for the Polish market.
+This is where you see the advantage of a tool built for the Polish market.
 Integration with RPL — Poland’s Register of Medicinal Products — gives you access to official data on 78,000+ medicines available in Poland.
 That matters, because you do not have to search random sites and wonder whether a description is current.

-If the app ties your home list to register data, you have both the product name and leaflets and SmPC at hand.
-That shortens the path from “what exactly is this” to “I have a basic order and I know where to check the source”.
+If the app connects your home list with register data, you have both the product name and patient information leaflets and SmPCs at hand.
+That shortens the path from “what exactly is this?” to “I have the basics in order and know where to check the source”.

 Paper, Excel and notes vs a digital family medicine cabinet